vuejs/eslint-config-typescript/README.md

       // [!DISCOURAGED]
       // Set to `true` to allow plain `<script>` or `<script setup>` blocks.
       // This might result-in false positive or negatives in some rules for `.vue` files.
-      // Note you also need to configure `allowJs: true` in corresponding `tsconfig.json` files.
+      // Note you also need to configure `allowJs: true` and `checkJs: true`
+      // in corresponding `tsconfig.json` files.
       js: false,

       // [!STRONGLY DISCOURAGED]